poojabahadhur/FLUTTER-MINI-PROJECTS/README.md

 # 🚀 Flutter Mini Projects Collection

 Flutter Mini Projects Collection is a structured set of independent Flutter applications built to strengthen practical mobile app development skills.

-The repository combines authentication systems, local and cloud database integration, state management, and adaptive theme handling into modular mini projects.
+This repository combines authentication systems, local and cloud database integration, state management, and adaptive theme handling into modular mini projects.

 All applications were developed using **Visual Studio Code** and tested on an **Android emulator**.